Aleph-Alpha/support/README.md

 ## 🏢 About Aleph Alpha

+[Aleph Alpha](https://aleph-alpha.com) researches, develops and deploys sovereign, explainable AI.
+At the heart of our offering is PhariaAI – a modular AI suite that empowers enterprises and governments to build, customize, and operate their own AI infrastructure to maintain critical digital sovereignty.
+Instead of renting black-box technology, organizations retain full ownership, independence, and control over their data, processes, and value creation.

-[Aleph Alpha](https://aleph-alpha.com) is a leading AI company focused on developing and deploying large language models and AI solutions.
-These support scripts are provided to help our customers and the broader community work more effectively with containerized applications and security attestations.
+Our support scripts are designed to assist customers and the broader community in streamlining workflows and enhancing efficiency when working with containerized applications and security attestation processes.
+By simplifying complex tasks, optimizing performance, and ensuring compliance, these tools empower users to focus on innovation and secure deployment practices.
 ---

 For questions, issues, or feature requests, please open an issue in this repository or contact our support team.